Priority Life Care communities are here to help you transition into senior living with ease and comfort! Follow our seven tips for an easy move.

 It’s Never 2 Late (iN2L), the pioneer and market leader of engagement technology designed for residents in senior living communities, has successfully rolled out Priority Life Care communities Oak Park Village at Hammond and Oak Park Village Slidell in Louisiana.
 With iN2L, residents can intuitively ‘touch their way’ to person-centered programs and meaningful experiences.

-During the holiday season, when we may see our loved ones more than often, we may ask ourselves if it is still safe for our parent(s) to be living at home.
+There is a point, as adult children when we may ask ourselves if it is still safe for our parent(s) to be living at home.

 When we think of the holidays, we think of warm fireplaces, sharing food and exchanging presents.
 For many of us, it’s a time when we visit with friends of family throughout the entire month.
 But for older adults, the holidays are not always so joyful.
 It can also be a time of loneliness and sorrow.
 With social and family pressures, one may feel the “Holiday Blues.”